ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.acme/README.md

 ### **WORK IN PROGRESS**
 * (raintonr) Use @iobroker/webserver (#10).
-* (bluefox) Corrected detection of instances on the same port.
+* (bluefox) Corrected detection of instances on the same port
+* (bluefox) Implemented the monitoring of the collection's status

 ### 0.0.2 (2023-03-01)
 * (bluefox) Now all running on the same port adapters will be stopped before update.